-The key investor information documents of each Class of each Sub-Fund, the latest annual and semiannual reports of the Company (if any), are available at the registered office of the Company and on the following website: www.harvestglobal.uk/hgi/index.php/funds and will be sent to investors upon request.
+The Key Information Documents of each Class of each Sub-Fund, the latest annual and semi-annual reports of the Company (if any), are available at the registered office of the Company and on the following website: www.harvestglobal.uk/hgi/index.php/funds and will be sent to investors upon request.
 Such reports shall be deemed to form part of this Prospectus.

-Before subscribing to any Class and to the extent required by local laws and regulations each investor shall consult the relevant Key Investor Information Document(s).
-The Key Investor Information Documents provide information in particular on historical performance, the synthetic risk and reward indicator and charges.
-Investors may obtain the Key Investor Information Documents in paper form or on any other durable medium agreed between the Management Company or the intermediary and the investor.
+Before subscribing to any Class and to the extent required by local laws and regulations each investor shall consult the relevant Key Information Document(s).
+The Key Information Documents provide information in particular on performance scenarios, the synthetic risk and reward indicator and charges.
+Investors may obtain the Key Information Documents in paper form or on any other durable medium agreed between the Management Company or the intermediary and the investor.